Comprehensive analysis of post-translational modifications and protein variants

 - Single-cell proteomics.

 The facility operates a QExactive HF-X mass spectrometer which is operated in-line with an Easy nano-LC system for peptide separation.
 This combination allows for quantification of about 5000 proteins in mammalian cell samples in two-hour time, without sample pre-fractionation.
+We also have an EvoSep One LC system that allows for high-throughput analyses.

 The QE HF-X is a Hybrid Quadrupole Orbitrap with great sensitivity and resolution, allowing for quantification of peptides in complex peptide mixtures in explorative, qualitative and quantitative proteomic studies.
 Furthermore, the instrument allows targeted analysis of specific peptides and proteins of interest through parallel reaction monitoring (PRM).